How to use GenAI for revision

 Below is a further example.
 The text in bold should be edited to suit your specific circumstances:

-[PROMPT] You are a [first year undergraduate] student planning for exams.
+[PROMPT] I am a [first year undergraduate] student planning for my exams at a UK university.
 Create a revision timetable with dates and times.
 Start the timetable from [Monday 15th April 2024].
 Exams start on [Monday 20th May] and there are exams for [Physics 101, Physics 102, Physics 103].
 You have [2] hours available each weekday [avoiding 9am - 5pm] and [4] hours available for each day of the weekend.
 [Do not schedule any revision between 10am and 4pm on a Saturday due to work commitments].
 Focus more time on [Physics 101 as this is a challenging topic worth 50% of marks for the year].
 Plan the schedule to include a maximum of [30] minutes of working followed by a [10] minute breaks.
 Present the results in a table format for each week.

 Remember to check the output received and use further prompts and/or manual editing of the output to get something that works for you.